ethereumclassic/tweets-eth_classic/README.md

 - Interesting technical analysis of network attributes such as hashrate, throughput, price movement.
 - Ecosystem updates, new projects, wallets, services, exchange listings (see next below).

+### Third Party Projects

+- Must be relevant to ETC.
+- Can be retweets, but must contain disclaimers (e.g. do your own research).
+- **Large** projects from **established** teams that are well known to the crypto-Twitter community and have been operating for at least 2 years are allowed.
+E.g.
+  - Binance listing USDT Tether tokens on the ETC blockchain
+  - Chainlink deploys to ETC
+  - Grayscale lists ETC ETF

 ### Retweets

 - Retweeted content must follow the above rules, and/or include required disclaimer within retweet message.